erivero-p/datascience_piscine/README.md

 - **ex02**: Remove duplicate rows (including near-duplicates within ≤1s).
 - **ex03**: Enrich `customers` by joining it with product info from `items.csv`.

-(ex00 is not included as is the same as project 0 ex01)
+(ex00 is not included as is the same as module 0 ex01)

 ### ▶️ How to run

 You can use the provided Docker Compose to run Postgres and pgAdmin.
-As in this project each exercise is one step further than the previous one, this time, I made a common docker-compose so you can run each script manually.
+As in this module each exercise is one step further than the previous one, this time, I made a common docker-compose so you can run each script manually.